 All of Kate’s working life has been spent as a Doctor working in the NHS, mostly in Norfolk.
 She started in General Practice and then moved to psychiatry and finally to Contraception and Sexual Health.
 In all these areas she has been keenly aware of the interdependence of physical heath, mental health and social situation and the importance of practitioners being able to listen, acknowledge and respond to the issues that are most relevant to the individual.
 Julian Support has an excellent reputation in supporting and responding to personal needs and she, therefore, welcomes the opportunity to join the organisation.

 Paul's involvement with Julian Support started in 2011 when, following a serious mental illness, he was a service user on the Discovery Quest outdoor therapy programme.
 As his recovery allowed, he joined the JS service user group, and went on to Chair it.
-He joined the Board as a trustee in 2015.
-He gives hands-on time to help with the JS Recovery Into Work (gardening, horticulture and training) project.
-Paul is a member of the JS Equality, Diversity and Inclusion Committee, and also offers his own perspective on ideas for future JS projects.
-Paul volunteers with the Norfolk & Suffolk NHS Foundation Trust where he is involved as a peer tutor and peer facilitator with the Recovery College, with a particular focus on service user engagement.
-Paul is also working on a grassroots plan to create a unique, peer-led mental health recovery community and café in Norwich.
-As a keen photographer, Paul thinks of this as his mindfulness.
-He is developing ideas to use this as a wellbeing tool for other people visualise their own strengths, a life beyond illness, and hope.
+He is a member of the JS Equality, Diversity and Inclusion Committee and joined the Board as a trustee in 2015.
+He helped to set up the JS Recovery into Work (gardening, horticulture and training) project, where he also enjoyed taking part in weekly activities.
+In an ‘expert-by-experience’ role, Paul worked for several years with the Norfolk & Suffolk NHS Foundation Trust where he was involved with the Recovery College; Peer Support; Trust improvements; and strategy.
+He now works in adult mental health and social care.
+Paul is also a keen photographer and uses this as his own form of mindfulness.
+With service users and carers at the heart of everything we do, Paul works hard so people can build their own strengths, a life beyond illness, and hope.

 After 31 years in the NHS, I have recently stepped down from the post of Chief Officer of NHS North Norfolk CCG, and am busy exploring a new post NHS life.
 Over my NHS career I have held a number of senior roles: I originally trained as an accountant and worked for 10 years as a Director of Finance and Deputy Chief Executive of Norfolk & Waveney Mental Health NHS Trust; thereafter I was Chief Executive of Broadland PCT, worked jointly for Norfolk PCT and Norfolk County Council on the integration of NHS, social care and voluntary services, and spent the last 4 years of my career as Chief Officer of the CCG, delivering improved services alongside significant financial savings in the context of very limited funding and serving what we proudly claimed to be the oldest population in England (it’s actually Eastbourne…but hey who checks).